spkenv/spk/docs/ref/indexes.md

 ### Generating an Index

-To generate an index for a repository (e.g. origin), run:
+To generate an index for a repository (e.g. origin), you can run:
 `spk repo index -r origin`

 This will generate a flatbuffer schema based index file.
 The index